Thursday

 can affect how search engines see your site, as it creates a link to your log in page from every page of your blog.
 This may be why you have not been getting much organic search traffic.

-EXAMPLES OF SIDEBARS from the experts. ( I figure they have researched and tested what works over many years and are up to date with current trends).
+EXAMPLES OF SIDEBARS from the experts who are making big bucks from blogging. ( I figure they have researched and tested what works over many years and are up to date with current trends).
 So check these out:

-copyblogger - currently has a call to action, affiliate add link, search bar, social media icons and Popular articles.
+copyblogger - Popular articles.
 (They do not have a profile as they are a business)

-microsoft - has only 2 things - More News and Stay Connected (They do not have a profile as they are a business)
+microsoft - has only 1 thing - More News i.e. more articles on their site.
+(They do not have a profile as they are a well known business)

 Maria Forleo - Call to Action, followed by a luverly profile pic with Oprah (giving her massive credibility) and then Top Picks (of her blog).
 That's it.